-Qualified conservation contributions of property used in agriculture or livestock production.
+Code G. Contributions (100%).
 The corporation will report on an attached statement your share of qualified conservation contributions of property used in agriculture or livestock production.
-This contribution isn't included in the amount reported in box 12 using code C or G. If you are a farmer or rancher, you qualify for a 100% AGI limitation for this contribution.
+This contribution isn't included in the amount reported in box 12 using code C. If you are a farmer or rancher, you qualify for a 100% AGI limitation for this contribution.
 Otherwise, your deduction for this contribution is subject to a 50% AGI limitation.
-Report this amount, subject to your applicable limitation, on Schedule A (Form 1040), line 12.
+Report this amount, subject to your applicable limitation, on

+Schedule A (Form 1040), line 12.
 See Pub.
 526 for more information on qualified conservation contributions.

 Code H. Investment interest expense.
-Report this amount on Form 4952. line 1.
+Report this amount on Form 4952, line 1.